espruino/EspruinoDocs/boards/ESP32.md

 The station mode is highly recommended for normal operation as the access point mode is very limited.
 It supports 4 stations max and offers no routing between stations.

+<span style="color: red">**Note:** You need a good 3.3v regulator with a solid power supply.
+If you get errors as soon as Wifi starts it's probably because the power is insufficient.
+A 500-600mA regulator with at least 22uF capacitor is recommended.</span>

 ### Creating a basic web-server